 WHAT IS BETTER CHICKEN?

-Better Chicken is chicken that comes from higher welfare farms, where the birds are healthier, slower growing breeds that have the opportunity to lead happier lives doing what's natural to them like perching, pecking, scratching and playing.
+Better Chicken is chicken that comes from higher welfare farms, where the birds are healthier, slower growing breeds that have the opportunity to lead happier lives doing more of what's natural to them like perching, pecking, scratching and playing.

 But it’s not just the chickens that benefit – it is good for you and for the environment too!